Hydrospheredata/hydro-serving/docs/src/main/tut/applications.md

 ### HTTP-request

-To let the model perform on your data through HTTP-request, you'll need to send `POST` request to `/api/v1/applications/serve/{applicationId}/{signatureName}`.
-Depending on the type of your application (Single-staged, Multi-staged), you may need to use different signatures.
+To let the model perform on your data through HTTP-request, you'll need to send `POST` request to `http://<host>/api/v1/applications/serve/{applicationId}/{applicationSignature}`. `applicationId` can be found in the address bar in the web interface (for example, `http://<host>/applications/1`, where `1` is the id of your application).
+`applicationSignature` can be either original model's signature, if it's a __single-staged__ application, or the name of the application if it's a __multi-staged__ application.

-_Note: When you create a __Multi-staged__ application, ML Lambda internally infers a contract.
+_Note: When you create a __multi-staged__ application, ML Lambda internally infers a contract.
 It performs validation that every stage is compatible with it's siblings, and creates a contract with the same signature name, as the application name. __Single-staged__ applications by default use their explicitly defined signatures._

 ### gRPC API call